 An apartment-sized Pullman-style bath may have a scaled-down tub or a shower at one end with the toilet close by and a sink beside the toilet or between the toilet and the tub on the long wall.
 One of the ways to make the space seem larger is to mount a floating sink and cabinet on the wall to free up floor space.
 Add wall-mounted storage above the toilet to give the room more storage, as it more than likely doesn't have enough.

 Since you don't have a lot of floor space in a Pullman-style bathroom, you must make use of its vertical wall space to increase your storage.
 Small shelves over the toilet that don't intrude into the space can store bathroom supplies up and out of the way.
+You can find small-space shelving options at Amazon, Walmart and similar establishments.
 A vertical mirror added to the short wall opposite the shower or tub creates the illusion of a smaller space.
 Add a shower or bath caddy to hold soaps, shampoos and other bath supplies.